Turkey earthquake survivors face despair, as rescues wane

 “We sleep in the mud, all together with two, three, even four families,” said Kurukafa.

-In the city of Adiyaman, 25-year-old Musa Bozkurt waited for a vehicle to bring him and others to the city of Afyon, in western Turkey.
+Turkish authorities said Monday that more than 150,000 survivors have been moved to shelters outside the affected provinces.
+In the city of Adiyaman, Musa Bozkurt waited for a vehicle to bring him and others to western Turkey.

-“We’re going away, but we have no idea what will happen when we get there,” Bozkurt said.
+“We’re going away, but we have no idea what will happen when we get there,” said the 25-year-old.
 “We have no goal.
 Even if there was (a plan) what good will it be after this hour?
 I no longer have my father or my uncle.
 What do I have left?”

-Fuat Ekinci, a 55-year-farmer, was reluctant to leave his home for Afyon despite the destruction, saying he didn’t have the means to live elsewhere and had fields that need to be tended.
+But Fuat Ekinci, a 55-year-old farmer, was reluctant to leave his home for western Turkey despite the destruction, saying he didn’t have the means to live elsewhere and had fields that need to be tended.

 “Those who have the means are leaving, but we’re poor,” he said.
 “The government says, go and live there a month or two.
 How do I leave my home?
 My fields are here, this is my home, how do I leave it behind?”